Shark Beach – Calm Harbour Swimming in Nielsen Park

 Older kids can:

-- Explore the foreshore and nearby reserves
+- Explore the surrounding park and walking paths

 Teenagers will have a lot of fun: